Bakhtiyarpur

-Bakhtiyarpur is a notified area and town near Patna City in Patna district in the state of Bihar, India.
+Bakhtiyarpur is a notified area and town near Patna City in the Patna district in the state of Bihar, India.
 Bakhtiyarpur is under the Patna Sahib (Lok Sabha constituency), and is a Vidhan Sabha constituency of Bihar in Patna District under the Barh sub-division of Bihar.
 It is a major railway junction in Danapur railway division, ECR.
-The incumbent Chief Minister of Bihar, Nitish Kumar belongs to Bakhtiyarpur.
+The former Chief Minister of Bihar, Nitish Kumar belongs to Bakhtiyarpur.

 Demographics

 As of 2011 India census, Bakhtiarpur had a population of 53,223.
 Males constitute 52.5% of the population and females 47.5%.
 Bakhtiarpur has an average literacy rate of 70%, higher than the state average of 61.8%; with 78% of the males and 61.1% of females literate.
 About 18% of the population is under 6 years of age.
 Sex ratio is at 903 against the state average of 918.
 The majority of the residents follow Hinduism (approximately 95%), but there is a scant presence of Sikhs and Jains (0.01%) and approximately 5% of Muslims.